Ketchup Entertainment

-Ketchup Entertainment (stylized as ketchup. entertainment) is an American independent film production and distribution company.
-The company is best known for distributing Hypnotic (2023), Memory (2023), Hellboy: The Crooked Man, Goodrich, The Day the Earth Blew Up: A Looney Tunes Movie (all in 2024), Ozi: Voice of the Forest and Misdirection (both in 2025) and Coyote vs. Acme (2026).
+Ketchup Entertainment is an American independent film production and distribution company.
+The company is best known for distributing Hypnotic (2023), Memory (2023), Hellboy: The Crooked Man, Goodrich, The Day the Earth Blew Up: A Looney Tunes Movie (all in 2024), Christmas Karma (2025), Ozi: Voice of the Forest, Misdirection, and Coyote vs. Acme (all in 2026).

 History

 In May 2012, Ketchup Entertainment launched its distribution division, partnering with ARC Entertainment.
+It was founded by Gareth West alongside Armenian-American partners Vahan Yepremyan and Artur Galstian.
 In May 2013, Ketchup entered an agreement with Open Road Films to distribute their films across home entertainment and non-theatrical platforms.

 In 2023, the company distributed Hypnotic directed by Robert Rodriguez, starring Ben Affleck, and Memory starring Jessica Chastain and Peter Sarsgaard.
 The company also produced Ferrari directed by Michael Mann, and distributed by Neon.

 In September 2023, Ketchup Entertainment secured the distribution rights to Hellboy: The Crooked Man.

 In August 2024, Ketchup Entertainment secured the North American distribution rights to The Day the Earth Blew Up: A Looney Tunes Movie.
-In March 2025, the company acquired the worldwide distribution rights to another Looney Tunes film, Coyote vs. Acme, which had been left in purgatory since 2023.
-The film is set for a theatrical release on August 28, 2026.
+In March 2025, the company acquired the worldwide distribution rights to another Looney Tunes film, Coyote vs. Acme, which had been unreleased since 2023.
+The film had its theatrical release on August 28, 2026.

 Films

-This is a list of films distributed and/or produced by Ketchup Entertainment.
+Films distributed and/or produced by Ketchup Entertainment.